Pato05/dotfiles/README.md

 ## Flyout?

-Yes, it is a simple bash script, that is started inside a terminal which shows the current volume or brightness, and executes a bunch of `swaymsg` commands to place itself at the bottom of the screen (however, for some reason, sometimes this fails).
+Yes, it is a simple bash script, that is started inside a terminal which shows the current volume or brightness, ~~and executes a bunch of `swaymsg` commands to place itself at the bottom of the screen (however, for some reason, sometimes this fails)~~ if you're on a single-screen configuration / all screens have the same dimensions, you can enter `$HOME/.config/sway/scripts/get_flyout_coords.sh` and put the copied coords into the sway config to avoid those issues.

 Sadly I haven't found a way to show it on top of all windows so far, so if, for example, you had Chrome on full screen, it wouldn't show, which kinda defeats the purpose of a flyout.